PabloMallaroni/project_cb_rsfmri/README.md

 ## Data availability

 This repository does **not** contain raw neuroimaging or behavioural data.
 This work was finished almost a year and a half ago.
-Glad to be able to share, but note that, as a result, for example, the example derivatives used in the paper provided under `/derivatives` are a bit fuzzy.
+Glad to be able to share, but note that as a result, the example derivatives used in the paper provided under `/derivatives` may be a bit fuzzy.

 To reproduce the full analyses, users will need: